bw2/ConfigArgParse/README.rst

    file and environment variable parsing: parse\_config\_file, get\_possible\_config\_keys, convert\_setting\_to\_command\_line\_arg)
--  unittested using the tests that came with argparse, and using tox to test with python2.7+ and python3+
+-  unittested by running the unittests that came with argparse but on configargparse, and using tox to test with python2.7+ and python3+

 Example
 ~~~~~~~